-401 402 GENERAL MATH .
-This course includes a variety of mathematical areas used in daily life.
-Students will work collaboratively and independently as they develop problem solving and critical thinking skills.
-Beginning algebraic concepts will also be introduced.
-Relevant daily living projects and assignments are included.
-First and second semester for grades 9-12.
-0.5 credit 419 420 ALGEBRA I (Part 1) .
-This course integrates algebra and geometry concepts at a slower pact course focuses on linear concepts and basic geometry.
-This course prepares students for Alg Students should have a scientific calculator. ebra I (Part 2).
+419 420 ALGEBRA I (Part 1) .
+This course integrates algebra and geometry concepts at a slower pac course focuses on linear concepts and basic geometry.
+This course prepares students for Alge Students should have a scientific calculator.
 Yearlong course for grades 9-12.
 1.0 credit 434 435 ALGEBRA I (Part 2) .
 This course is a sequel to Algebra I (Part 1) and integrates algebra an geometry concepts.
-This course covers linear and quadratic equations, graphing, and functio addition to basic geometry.
-Students who complete both parts of Algebra Parts 1 & 2 will have completed a full Algebra I course with basic geometry.
-Students should have a scientific calle be exposed to graphing calculators.
+This course covers linear and quadratic equations, graphing, and function addition to basic geometry.
+Students who complete both parts of Algebra Parts 1 & 2 will ha completed a full Algebra I course with basic geometry.
+Students should have a scientific calc be exposed to graphing calculators.
 This course prepares students for Geometry.
-Prerequisite: Must have at least a C grade in Algebra 1 (Part 1) .
-Yearlong course for grades 9-12. ns in we reationg course for grades y-12.
-1.0 credit 405 406 Yearlong course for grades 9-12.
-1.0 credit 442 444 DNORS ALGEBRA II .
-Builds upon concepts learned in Algebra I. New topics include trigonometry, adratic relations, and logarithms.
-A graphing calculator is required, which costs approximately \$80-\$95.
-Recommended brands: TI-83+ or TI-84.)
-Prerequisite: At least a C in Algebra I; At least a grade C in Geometry.
+Prerequisite: Must have at least a C grade in Algebra 1 (Part 1) . ns in ve culator.
+They will Yearlong course for grades 9-12.
+1.0 credit 405 406 ALGEBRA I .
+This course focuses on extensive use of linear and simple quadratic equations graphing, functions and relationships, and integrates geometry and algebra.
+Scientific calcula Students are exposed to graphing calculators.
 Yearlong course for grades 9-12.
+442 444 HONORS ALGEBRA II.
+Builds upon concepts learned in Algebra I. New topics include tr quadratic relations, and logarithms.
+A graphing calculator is required, which costs approxin (Recommended brands: TI-83+ or TI-84.)
+Prerequisite: At least a C in Algebra I; At least a grade C in Geometry. nately \$80-\$95.
+Yearlong course for grades 9-12.
 1.0 credit 407 408 ALGEBRA II .
 Builds upon concepts learned in Algebra I. New topics include trigonometry quadratic relations, and logarithms.
-A graphing calculator is required which costs approxin (Recommended brands: TI-83+ or TI-84.)
+A graphing calculator is required which costs approxim (Recommended brands: TI-83+ or TI-84.)
 Prerequisite: At least a C in Algebra I; At least a grade C in Geometry.
 Yearlong course for grades 9-12.
 1.0 credit

-- 409 HONORS GEOMETRY.
-This course investigates a range of subjects including Euclidean and Non-Euclidean. - 410 Geometry, spatial relations, logic, proof, congruence, transformations, polygons, circles, and the dimensions of various figures.
+- \409 HONORS GEOMETRY.
+This course investigates a range of subjects including Euclidean and Non-Euclidean. - \410 Geometry, spatial relations, logic, proof, congruence, transformations, polygons, circles, and the dimensions of various figures.
 This course reviews Algebra 1 content on a regular basis.
 Students planning on taking Pre-Calculus should take Honors Geometry.